Harvested lavender

 What oil to use?
 I like jojoba oil of all the oils I’ve tried.
 Jojoba oil is a botanical extract of the seed of the jojoba tree and is the closest substance to human skin oil.
 It is also highly stable, non-comedogenic, and will not become rancid or lose antioxidants over time.
 Finally, it is easily absorbed by the skin.
 Since I will use my lavender oil mainly as one of the key ingredients for a massage butter I create, jojoba oil is the perfect choice.

 Other oils to try include sweet almond oil, olive oil, and grape seed oil.
 Olive oil is an interesting choice, but I have found some drawbacks.
-The extra virgin olive oil is lighter consistency, but also has the most poignant scent of its own.
+The extra virgin olive oil is lighter in consistency, but also has the most poignant scent of its own.
 If you like the combination of olive oil and lavender scent, then go for it.
-Otherwise, the regular olive oil with less scent is more viscose, which I don’t like.
+Otherwise, the regular olive oil with less scent is more viscous, which I don’t like.

 Pour enough oil into the mortar to reach the top of the lavender flowers.
 Then use the pestle to macerate the lavender.
-By now, your kitchen should be filled with heavenly smell of lavender.
+By now, your kitchen should be filled with the heavenly smell of lavender.
 Keep doing this for about 15-30 minutes.
 Then pour more oil into the mortar until you have filled it up 2/3 of the way.
-Cover up the mortar and let it stand for at least 48 hours or as long as you desire.
+Cover the mortar and let it stand for at least 48 hours or as long as you desire.

 If you have several batches, pour the first batch from the mortar into a jar and repeat.